pzhaojohnson/RNA2Drawer/README.md

 Blah blah.

-## Other Customizable Attributes
+## Other Customizations

-The `Edit` pulldown menu allows you to change other aspects of the drawing:
+From the `Edit` pulldown menu, you can change:

 &nbsp;&nbsp;`Name`: The name of the current tab.